zahrabagheri1/autocomplete-select-box/README.md

 # A selectbox component

-This component is a selectbox that allows you to search for options by typing; In addition, in this program, the options of this box are received through API.
+This component is a selectbox that haves autocomplete and allows you to search for options by typing; In addition, in this program, the options of this box are received through API.

 The overall picture: